When expecting a baby, everyone focuses on what the little one needs.

 9. Comfortable pajamas

-Once the baby arrives, you will spend a lot more time in pajamas than you usually would, and not only when you fall asleep.
-Loose clothing will be one of your best friends during the weeks postpartum.
+Once the baby arrives, you will still spend a lot more time in comfy maternity clothes.
+You will also be in pajamas more than you usually would, and not only when you fall asleep.
+Loose clothing will be one of your best friends during the weeks post birth.